bottenderjs/messaging-apis/packages/messaging-api-line/README.md

 ## `getGroupMemberProfile(groupId, userId)`

 Gets the user profile of a member of a group that the bot is in.
-This includes the user IDs of users who have not added the bot as a friend or has blocked the bot.
+This includes the user IDs of users who has not added the bot as a friend or has blocked the bot.

 Param   | Type     | Description
 ------- | -------- | -----------